-- 1. Balance the monthly books for yourself to check accuracy - 2.
-Reconcile the books with the bank statement - 3.
-Count the cash on hand - 4.
-Actually view and count bonds and other investments - 5.
+- 1. Balance the monthly books for yourself to check accuracy. - 2.
+Reconcile the books with the bank statement. - 3.
+Count the cash on hand. - 4.
+View and count bonds and other investments. - 5.
 Compare the canceled checks with: - a.
-Check stubs - b.
-Cash book entries - c.
+Check stubs. - b.
+Cash book entries. - c.
 Bank Statements - d.
 Vouchers and bills - 6.
-Confirm the bank balance with the bank - 7.
-Check payments for unusual items against Adjutant minutes to determine authority for payment - 8.
+Confirm the bank balance with the bank. - Check payments for unusual items against Adjutant minutes to determine authority for payment. - 8.
 Verify bills with creditors (it's easy to get cash in change for an overpayment) - 9.
-Check official receipts against book entries - 10.
+Compare official receipts to book entries. - 10.
 Check stubs of membership receipts against total membership as shown by books and by Quartermaster's copy of dues transmittals - 11.
-Where committees have handled special events, determine just how much money was turned in and check it against entries - 12.
-Watch very closely any bills paid by cash or income not covered by receipts
+Where committees have handled special events determine just how much money was turned in and check it against entries. - 12.
+Watch very closely any bills paid by cash or income not covered by receipts.